Throwback Thursday: Cardiac Cath lab, 1970s

 Cath is medical shorthand for cardiac catheterization, a procedure that utilizes thin, hollow tube called catheters to examine heart function and to look for coronary disease.
 Physicians can measure pressure and blood flow through your heart by injecting contrast dye through the catheter and taking x-rays to follow the dye's progress through your coronary arteries.

-Today, Wyoming Medical Center has two cardiac cath labs and we performed 2,973 cath procedures in FY2019.
+Today, Wyoming Medical Center has two cardiac cath labs and we perform nearly 3,000 procedures a year.
 Among the most important procedures we do is the treatment of heart attacks.
 Wyoming Medical Center has consistently been ranked as among the fastest 25 percent of hospitals in the country for our quick, expert care of the most serious of heart attacks: ST-Elevation Myocardial Infarction (STEMI).
 The American College of Cardiology recommends less than 90-minutes in door-to-balloon time - the time from when a patient arrives at the Emergency Room to the time a balloon is inflated in the heart's blocked vessel.
 Wyoming Medical Center's door-to-balloon time was 51 minutes in FY2019.

 For Heart Month, we'd love to learn more about the photo at top.
 If you recognize the people here, please let us know!